pmp-library/pmp-library/docs/installation.md

 make docs
 ```

 The resulting HTML documentation can be found in the `docs/html/` sub-directory.
 Note: this requires [Doxygen](http://www.doxygen.nl/) to be installed.
-In order to generate proper bibliographical references please install [BibTex](http://www.bibtex.org/) as well.
+In order to generate bibliographical references you need to have [BibTex](http://www.bibtex.org/) installed.

 ## Installation